projo27/next-randomizer/README.md

 Step by step to running on your own host :

 1.  copy dev.env to .env and change the value with your key / variable
+2. Enable the required APIs in your Google Cloud Console.
-2. docker run Dockerfile
+3.  docker run Dockerfile

+### Required APIs

+To ensure all features of the application work correctly, you must enable the following APIs in the Google Cloud Console for your Firebase project:

+-   **Identity Toolkit API**: For Firebase Authentication (Google Sign-In).
+-   **Cloud Firestore API**: For saving user preferences.
+-   **Vertex AI API**: For all AI-powered features using Gemini models (e.g., Travel, OOTD).
+-   **YouTube Data API v3**: For the YouTube Randomizer.
+-   **Maps Embed API**: For the Google Maps Place Randomizer.